hagdmk/have-a-good-day/README.md

 <b>Stacks</b>: NodeJS, Express, ReactJS, OpenAI, JavaScript <br />
 <b>Details</b>: Mini Chatting service with AI - General conversation with AI.
 To improve accurancy, store history and provide chat history to AI.

-## Challenges
-* ~~Read the '300 JavaScript Interview Mastery Questions Dive Deep into JavaScript Theory, Syntax, and APIs, and Interview with Confidence' and understanding JS fundamental~~ _ FROM Sep 24, 2022 TO Oct 20, 2022
-* ~~30 Days JS Challenge with javascript30~~ _ FROM Sep 24, 2022 TO Oct 22

-## Reading or Read
-* ~~Reading1: JavaScript The Good Parts~~
-* Reading2: Designing Data-Intensive Applications The Big Ideas Behind Reliable, Scalable, and Maintainable Systems (Martin Kleppmann)
 ## Activities and Educations
+* ITD Canada _ IT General Pragramming Diplma_ FROM Oct, 2022 TO July, 2023
 * Java_Spring _ Java and Spring course FROM Dec, 2022 TO May, 2023
-* ITD College _ IT General Pragramming Diplma_ FROM Oct, 2022 TO July, 2023
 * Partipated at AWS Builders Program to learn AWS cloud service
 * Attending meetups and tech events in virtual or local
 * E-commerce workshop: Scalable E-commerce Service(React, Spring, NoSQL) FROM Datastax